C.R.S. § 22-33-104 is the Colorado truancy statute that requires children to attend school. Juvenile courts can

 - Being taught at home.

-The attendance requirements for a local school may set out other excusable absences, as well.
+The attendance requirements of a local school may also specify other excusable absences.

-In some cases, the school pursues a truancy case in a way that violates its own attendance policy or the rules set out in CRS 22-33-108.
+In some cases, the school pursues a truancy case in a way that violates its own attendance policy or the regulations set out in C.R.S.
+22-33-108.

 These rules are intended to ensure students can have their say and defend against a truancy charge.
 If a school breaks those rules, it can violate your rights.

-If a student has already graduated – even if they graduate ahead of schedule – they no longer have to go to school.
-Proving that they have graduated can be an effective defense against a truancy charge.
+If a student has already graduated – even if they graduate ahead of schedule – they are no longer required to attend school.
+Proving graduation can be an effective defense against a truancy charge.

-Unlike many criminal convictions, the penalties for violating Colorado school attendance laws are not set in stone.
-Instead, the juvenile court judge has a lot of discretion in setting the appropriate penalties.
+Unlike many criminal convictions, the penalties for violating Colorado school attendance laws are not fixed.
+Instead, the juvenile court judge has substantial discretion in imposing appropriate penalties.

-If the judge in the local judicial district is not satisfied with the defenses raised by the student or their parents, the judge will issue a court order.
-The details of this court order depend on the case.
-They will be tailored to the student’s attendance problems and the parent’s ability to get their child to school.
+If the judge in the local judicial district is not satisfied with the defenses raised by the student or their parents, the judge will issue a court order tailored to the student’s attendance problems and the parents’ ability to get their child to school.

 4. Related Offenses

 There are several related offenses to school truancy under Colorado state law.
-Most of them get filed after the truancy hearing and investigation uncovers evidence of a crime.
+Most of these cases are filed after the truancy hearing, when an investigation uncovers evidence of a crime.

 Additional Reading